-The Executive Director supplies complete quarterly disclosures concerning the execution of RPTs of Greater Importance to the Board of Directors and the Board of Statutory Auditors.
-The same disclosure must be included in the annual and half-year Report on Operations and in the periodic accounting disclosure required by CONSOB Regulation article 5, subsection 8.
-The IA Function is also responsible for keeping accurate records of the RPTs of Greater Importance carried out during the reference period.
+Periodic disclosure to the Board of Directors and the Board of Statutory Auditors included in the annual and half-year Report on Operations and in the periodic accounting disclosure required by CONSOB Regulation article 5, subsection 8.
+The Legal and Corporate Affairs Function is also responsible for keeping accurate records of the RPTs of Greater Importance carried out during the reference period.